appinho/SARosPerceptionKitti/README.md

 rm 0060.zip
 ```

+## Usage

-4) Launch one of the following ROS nodes to perform the pipeline step-by-step:
+1) Launch one of the following ROS nodes to perform and visualize the pipeline (Sensor Processing -> Object Detection -> Object Tracking) step-by-step:

 ```
 source devel/setup.bash